kuwingfung/kuwingfung.github.io/_pages/misc.md

 Hobbies

-- I like to play Basketball, Tennis, and Billiards.
+- I enjoy playing Basketball, Tennis, and Billiards.
-- I fall in love with cooking since I moved to Canada.
+- I enjoy cooking as well.
+Feel free to show me your recipes.